jmitchell35/holbertonschool-shell/permissions/README.md

-9-John_Doe sets permissions as so : -rwxr-x-wx 10-mirror_permissions mirrors hello file permissions on olleh file permissions 11-directories_permissions sets subdirectories permissions to execute for all users
+9-John_Doe sets permissions as so : -rwxr-x-wx 10-mirror_permissions mirrors hello file permissions on olleh file permissions 11-directories_permissions sets subdirectories permissions to execute for all users 12-directory_permissions creates a new my_dir directory with 751 permissions